I have been giving you lots of frameworks and concepts. And after a while, it can all get kind of confusing.

 - Is this more like Mobike, which was nice but didn’t put the traditional bike companies out of business?

-I use a cheat sheet for what really matters, which I call my list of 6 digital superpowers.
-When I get confused about a business, i just check this list.
+But that’s pretty complicated.
+So I also use a cheat sheet, which I call my list of 7 digital superpowers.
+When I get confused about a business, I just check this list.
 If a competitor, new entrant or new tool enables anything on this list, I pay close attention.

-Digital China / Asia is actually 4 big things happening at once.
+Digital China / Asia (My Home Turf) is 4 Things Happening at Once

 The first big thing is digital transformation and / or disruption.
 New digital tools and data technologies keep emerging.
 There’s big data and AI.
 There are smartphones, sensors, mobile payments and GPS.
 There’s the Internet of Things and increasingly digitized and interconnected business processes.

-A fourth factor is the emergence of AI factories and zero-human operations, which is a big thing in China / Asia financial services (Ant Financial, ZhongAn Insurance, etc.).
-More on that in another article.
+A fourth factor is the emergence of AI factories and zero-human operations, which is a big thing in China / Asia.
+That’s Ant Financial, ZhongAn Insurance, TikTok and pretty much everything ByteDance is building.

 So that’s my first point.
-There are at least four really big phenomena happening: digital transformation / disruption, digital platform business models, leapfrogging industry development and AI factories.
+There are at least four really big digital phenomena happening in Asia: digital transformation / disruption, digital platform business models, leapfrogging development and AI factories.

-But within all this, I look for companies that have any of the following 6 digital superpowers.
+But within all this, my cheat sheet is to look for companies that have any of the following 7 digital superpowers.

-Bike-sharing was an example of this.
+Bike-sharing was another example of this.
 It wasn’t sharing.
 It wasn’t a platform.
 It wasn’t even that ground breaking.
-It was basic digital tools (GPS, smartphones, mobile payment) applied to bike rentals.
+It was just basic digital tools (GPS, smartphones, mobile payment) applied to bike rentals.
+But they dramatically improved the consumer experience.
+Hopping on and off bicycles whenever you wanted was just a big improvement.
+It added convenience and made it cheaper.
+Which is a common playbook here.

 Some other examples:

-- Youtube, Youku and Netflix made watching videos much more convenient and cheap (basically free).
+- YouTube, Tudou, TikTok and Netflix made watching videos much more convenient and cheap (basically free).
 Selling cable packages and DVDs got a lot harder.

 - Steve Jobs launched iTunes and let you buy just the one song you wanted – and without leaving your home (again, super convenient and cheap).
 Suddenly selling an entire CD at a local retail store became impossible.
-Spotify later rebundled.
+Spotify later rebundled and disrupted iTunes.

-Anyways, on a fairly regular basis, somebody takes a product or service and uses digital tools to dramatically improve the user experience.
+Anyways, on a fairly regular basis, a company takes a product or service and uses digital tools to dramatically improve the user experience.
 It is often a game changer.
 And a digital superpower.

-Another superpower is the emergence of a platform business model in an industry that is traditionally vertically integrated (i.e., not a platform).
+I never stop talking about this.
+The emergence of a platform business model in an industry that is traditionally vertically integrated (i.e., not a platform.
+A pipeline) is like going from a car to an airplane.
+It’s just a more powerful machine.
+It means adding a user group and creating value by enabling interactions.
 Uber and Didi did this to taxi companies.
 Airbnb did this to hotels.
-It can be brutal.
+It can be brutal for incumbents.
+Maybe they get disrupted.
+Usually they get commoditized as platform participants.

-As mentioned, when a traditional industries starts to become digitized, a digital platform can sometimes emerge.
-And these have lots of advantages.
-In addition to network effects (Superpower #3), they can subsidize prices for one user group (gmail is free because Google makes money on advertising).
-They can move horizontally into new industries (Alibaba jumping into entertainment).
-They can be protected by chicken-and-egg advantages.
+Platforms can also have lots of softer advantages.
+In addition to network effects (Superpower #3), they can subsidize prices for one user group (e.g., Gmail is free because Google makes money on advertising).
+They can move horizontally into new industries (e.g., Alibaba jumping into entertainment).
+They can be protected by the chicken-and-egg situation (but not in web3).
 And all this can be devastating against sleepy, non-agile vertically integrated incumbents.

 It turns out digital and software are particularly sophisticated at addressing such needs and wants.
 Slot machines have always been good at appealing to people who like to play games (emotional, habit forming) and who like to gamble (very addictive).
 But digital slot machines have supercharged this.
-The software can very specifically target consumer psychology and behavior.
+The software can very specifically target consumer psychology and behavior with variable rewards and other tricks.
 Digital slot machines get people to drop a lot more quarters in the machine.
-Electronic gambling and digital screens can be scarily addictive for certain people.

 If consumer products and services have traditionally been blunt instruments, digital is very precise.
 And it is often used to super-stimulate psychology.
 For example, Facebook and Instagram are currently wreaking havoc on the psyches of young women globally (look up the teen depression numbers).
 Online news and Twitter are keeping entire populations in a near-constant stage of outrage.
 And porn is dwarfing all other forms of entertainment.

-A lot of the digital story is about software super-stimulating human wants, needs, impulses and behaviors.
+A lot of the digital story is about software surgically targeting and then super-stimulating human wants, needs, impulses and behaviors.
 It is giving us what we want, like all consumer companies.
 But it is doing it with such sophistication and in such massive doses that the effects can be stunning.
 Next time you are on the subway, look around.
 Everyone will be glued to their smartphones for the entire trip.
-Marc Andreesen famously said “software eats the world”.
-I think it’s more like “software hacks humans”.

-And this can create real competitive advantages for companies.
+And this is one of the big competitive advantages companies can create.
 A lot of consumer products and services are about creating habits (drinking coffee every day) and emotional impact (music makes you feel good, fashion makes you happy).
-Super-stimulating consumer behavior is a digital superpower (for better or worse).
-That’s one type of competitive advantage.
-TikTok is a recent example of this.
+Super-stimulating consumer behavior and creating habits is a digital superpower (for better or worse).

 There are lots of other competitive advantages.
 But these two are common.